rpgreview/papersandpaychecks/pnp.md

 **Cattle (Bos primigenius taurus) and Water buffalo (Bubalus bubalis)**

 > He mooed we must fight, escape or we'll die
-> Cows gathered around, cause the steaks were so high
+Cows gathered around, cause the steaks were so high
-> Bad cow pun
+Bad cow pun
->
-> *Cows with Guns*, Dana Lyons, 1996
+--- Dana Lyons, *Cows with Guns*, 1996

 Members of the *bovinae* subfamily, cattle and water buffalo are sufficiently close to be considered at the same time.
 These are large quadrupedal ungulate mammals with cloven hooves, and typically horned.
 Weighing from 300 kg (water buffalo, female) to 1,250kg (cattle, male), and with a lifespan of around 18-22 years, cattle and water buffalo are mainly known for their domestication from a human perspective, as a beast of burden, or as a source of food.
 Indeed, most people have significantly more interaction with a steak than they do with a cow.